 Playing with proportions is what professional stylists do for their celebrity clients.
-According to fashion publicist Jill Ormand, the easiest way to make your outfit unflattering is to pair the wrong shoe or boot with the wrong bottom.
+The easiest way to make your outfit unflattering is to pair the wrong shoe or boot with the wrong bottom, according to fashion publicist Jill Ormand.
 “A long pencil skirt with mid-length boots will shorten your whole stem, making you look less lean,” she says.
 “If your legs are already short, opt for stilettos that are cut to show the front of your foot.”
 Don’t miss these other outfit tricks to fake long legs.

 Pants that drag

 This one can be tricky, especially when you don’t have the time or budget to hem and re-hem pants based on every heel height in your closet.
 (And quite honestly, who does?)
 “The easiest way to look disheveled is to wear pants that drag on the floor,” says Ormand.
 “It’s an easy mistake to fix but one that can cost your appearance a lot if left alone.”
 Decide which shoes you’ll wear with a certain pair of pants most often, and bring them with you to the tailor.
 If you’re worried you might go too short, ask your tailor to leave a bit of room on the hem.
 That way, you can always drop it later.
 While you’re there, ask about these surprising clothing fixes a tailor can make.